 This is not what I expected the proverb to say.
 I would have expected it to say, “The coward says, ‘There is a lion outside!
 I shall be killed in the streets!’”
 But it says, “sluggard,” not “coward.”
 So, the controlling emotion here is laziness, not fear.

 But what does laziness have to do with the danger of a lion in the street?
-We don’t say, “This man is too lazy to go do his work because there is a lion outside.”
+We don’t usually say, “This man is too lazy to go do his work because there is a lion outside.”

 The point is that the sluggard creates imaginary circumstances to justify not doing his work, and thus shifts the focus from the vice of his laziness to the danger of lions.
 No one will approve his staying in the house all day just because he is lazy.
 But they might excuse him if there is a lion in the street.

 Consider and be wise.